-Take a high potency multivitamin and mineral supplement, with at least 400ui of folic acid, 400iu of vitamin B12, and 50-100mg of vitamin B6.
-An excellent daily multiple providing all known vitamins and minerals serve as a foundation for building an individualised health-promoting programme.
+Take a high-potency multivitamin and mineral supplement with at least 400iu of folic acid, 400iu of vitamin B12, and 50-100mg of vitamin B6.
+An excellent daily multiple providing all known vitamins and minerals is a foundation for building an individualised health-promoting programme.

 Milk thistle protects the liver from toxins, including drugs and chemicals.
 Furthermore, it reduces damage from excessive alcohol intake and clears psoriasis.
 200mg a day.